-This had evidently occurred to Judge Webb; for Judge in his work on "The Shakespeare Mystery," he got Webb's so far as to attribute these sonnets to the particular marriage proposal, and even to suggest the idea of their being written by some one specially interested in the lady.
+This had evidently occurred to Judge Webb; for Judge in his work on "The Shakespeare Mystery," he got Webb's wurder the statespeare Mystery wurder the statespeare statespeare wurder the statespeare so far as to attribute these sonnets to the particular marriage proposal, and even to suggest the idea of their being written by some one specially interested in the lady.
 How he managed to miss the obvious inference looks like another "Shakespeare mystery" in itself.
 The Judge surmises that as Bacon was nephew to the lady's grandfather, he might have felt sufficiently interested in the marriage proposal to have penned the Sonnets at this time.
-His Honour's
+His Honour's support.